Swiss-system chess tournaments and unfairness: Abstract

 \section{Abstract}

-The Swiss-system is an increasingly popular tournament format as it provides an attractive trade-off between the number of matches and ranking accuracy.
-However, few research consider the optimal design of Swiss-system tournaments.
-We contribute to this topic by empirically investigating the fairness of 52 Swiss-system chess competitions containing an odd (9 or 11) number of rounds, where about half of the players have an extra game with the white pieces.
-It is verified that they often enjoy a significant advantage: they are expected to score more points and have higher chances of performing above certain thresholds.
-A potential solution could be to organise Swiss-system tournaments with an even number of rounds and guarantee a balanced colour assignment for all players using a recently proposed pairing mechanism.
+The Swiss system is an increasingly popular competition format as it provides a favourable trade-off between the number of matches and ranking accuracy.
+However, there is no empirical study on the potential unfairness of Swiss-system chess tournaments if an odd number of rounds is played.
+To analyse this issue, our paper compares the number of points scored in the tournament between players who played one game more with the white pieces and players who played one game fewer with the white pieces.
+Using data from 28 highly prestigious competitions, we find that players with an extra white game score significantly more points.
+In particular, the advantage exceeds the value of a draw in the four Grand Swiss tournaments.
+A potential solution to this unfairness could be organising Swiss-system chess tournaments with an even number of rounds, and guaranteeing a balanced colour assignment for all players using a recently proposed pairing mechanism.